Kendrick Perkins: Early life

-High school career
+High school

 Perkins graduated from Clifton J. Ozen High School in Beaumont, Texas, in 2003.
 He led Ozen High to four consecutive district championships and one state championship during his high school career.
 Averaging 27.5 points, 16.4 rebounds and 7.8 blocked shots a game as a senior, he led Ozen to a 33–1 record, with the only loss being a 66–54 setback to Fort Worth Dunbar in the state 4A championship game.
 After his senior season in 2003, Perkins was selected to the McDonald's All-American Game.

 Considered a five-star recruit by Rivals.com, Perkins was listed as the No. 3 center and the No. 6 player in the nation in 2003.
 He had originally committed to Memphis, but opted instead to make the jump to the NBA straight out of high school.